Investment Decision-Making Methodology

 Student must be able to clearly specify basic steps and have, at least, elementary understanding of the very nature of required data and of the consequences of his/her decisions.
 Important aspect is the inevitable complexity of a decision.
 Predictions as the very basic investment-related task.
 Description of the basic types of investments.
 Description of goal functions used to evaluate investments, risk, profit, and liquidity.
 Brief description of characteristics of different types of investments and their evaluations in relation with trade offs

-The following skills and knowledge are the very basics - high school level (geometry), university level (ability to for a set of linear equations and linear programming, elementary knowledge of statistics).
+The following skills and knowledge are the very basics - high school level (geometry), university level (ability to for a set of linear equations and solve them using a computer, linear programming, elementary knowledge of statistics).
 Elementary knowledge of fuzzy logic is desirable (definition of a fuzzy set, intersection and union of fuzzy sets, a conditional statement).
-Time series, elementary understanding of numerical data filtration
+Time series, elementary understanding of numerical filtration

 Recommended optional programme components